LLNL/camp/docs/sphinx/user_guide/feature/number.rst

 .. code-block:: cpp

   constexpr int myVal = 0;
-  // This is a numeric value,
+  // This is a numeric value
   using myNum = camp::num<0>;
   // This is a type, which holds onto the value 0 as part of its template type information,
   // so it can be used with other Camp features (such as list) which act on types rather than values